 Once a patient believes they have received an anesthetic, their brain stops processing the pain signals from the nerves.

-Humans may not be machines, but we can think of our mental processes as mechanized.
+Humans may not be machines, but we can consider our mental processes to be mechanized.
 By using cybernetic principles to understand this machine thinking, we can overcome negative ideas about ourselves, enhance our self-image, and live a fulfilling, successful life.

 So, once you train your brain to believe you can succeed and be happy, you see more successes and joys coming your way.